 There are a lot of reasons why people choose to send money to and from bank accounts internationally.
 International bank transfers are a safe, convenient and reliable way to conduct international money transfers.
 They can, however, be an expensive method, with banks often adding inflated fees and exchange rate margins.
 Here is everything that you will need to know when sending money to and from a bank account internationally.

 International bank transfers are conducted using a SWIFT network.
 This network permits the transference of money from your bank account to another bank account in another corner of the world.

 SWIFT is an international messaging network that financial institutions utilise to securely transmit instructions and information through a standardised system of code.
-SWIFT assigns a unique code, made up of either 8 or 11 characters, to each financial organisation.
+SWIFT assigns a unique code, made up of 8-11 characters, to each financial organisation.
 This code is also known as the bank identifier code (BIC), SWIFT ID, SWIFT code or ISO 9362 code.

 Whenever someone makes an international transfer request, it is processed at the initiating bank and then sent to one or more banks within the overlapping SWIFT networks, until it reaches the destination bank account.

 Each international bank transfer may involve 1 – 3 intermediary or correspondent banks.
 These banks act as links that connect to the recipient’s bank.
 Your money transfer instructions pass through these banks on the way to the destination bank account.
 Each of the intermediary banks may levy a fee, which is deducted from the transfer amount, reducing the final of the funds received.